PizzaCheeser/backend/README.md

 - keyspaces: locations, pizzerias

-### How to integrate with slack app:
+### How to integrate with Slack app:
-- Go to your slack app website in: `https://api.slack.com/apps/`
+- Go to your slack app website in `https://api.slack.com/apps/`
 - Add slash command
 - Create new command i.e `/pizza`
 - Set up a correct request URL (should be ended ) - you can use ngrok.io to expose the port 5000